devaanshsinha/cogniflow/README.md

 - Run `npm run lint -w web` before opening PRs
 - Keep worker scripts idempotent (upserts keyed by `txHash:logIndex`)
 - Prefer named queries and validated params for any LLM-facing tools
+- In production, schedule the worker jobs (ingestion, prices, embeddings) via Vercel Cron, GitHub Actions, or another scheduler hitting a secure webhook/API route so manual runs are no longer needed.

 Questions or ideas?
 Open an issue or start a discussion in the repo.